 Best Wireless Trail Camera: WiFi

-- 【4K Sharper Video + 30MP Clearer Image 】The trail camera captures full HD 4K video and 30 Megapixel crystal clear images with clear sound recording, providing more high-quality and exciting visual details during daytime(black and white at night).
+- 【4K Native Video + 30MP Clearer Image 】The trail camera captures 4K native video and 30 Megapixel crystal clear images with clear sound recording, providing more high-quality and exciting visual details during daytime(black and white at night).
 You could easily hear the vivid world of wildlife.
-(Please Note: Due to the 4K video resolution of T100 trail camera, the video encoding format of H.265 needs to download PotPlayer or VLC media player to play and set as a default media player.)
+(Please Note: Due to the 4K native video resolution of T100 trail camera, the video encoding format of H.265 needs to download PotPlayer or VLC media player to play and set as a default media player.)

 - 【WIFI Connection + APP Control】T100 game camera built-in WIFI and APP control function, download the APP(Hunting Camera 4K) on your mobile phone and then connect with WIFI.
 You can adjust the setting to view or download the photo&video on the phone directly.
 This trail camera is not a webcam, APP control has range limits.
 (NOTE: SD card and batteries are NOT INCLUDED.)